Tri-Scalar CFT and Holographic Bi-Fishchain Model: Introduction

 Since $\phi_i^a $ are complex matrix fields the interaction term in the Lagrangian ${\cal L}_\phi$ is not real and the theory described by (1.1) is not unitary.
 Non-unitary CFTs appear in a condensed matter context, for example in \cite{Couvreur} and references therein.
 The property of non-unitary CFTs is not clear as the bootstrap methods are not applicable for the non-unitary CFTs.

 In the large $N_c$ limit the bi-scalar Lagrangian becomes planar model which is called as fishnet theory.
-Authors of \cite{Gromov1903} presented the first-principle derivation of a weak-strong duality between the fishnet theory in four dimensions and a discretized string-like model living in five dimensions, which is called as fishchain mode.
+Authors of \cite{Gromov1903} presented the first-principle derivation of a weak-strong duality between the fishnet theory in four dimensions and a discretized string-like model living in five dimensions, which is called as fishchain model.

-It is known that the analogous fishnet diagrams also exist in 2,3 and 6 dimensions graphs considered by Zamolodchikov \cite{Zam1980} and it is interesting to consider the ABJM model which is a 3-dimensional theory \cite{ABJM}.
+It is known that the analogous fishnet diagrams also exist in 2, 3 and 6 dimensions Zamolodchikov \cite{Zam1980} and it is interesting to consider the ABJM model which is a 3-dimensional theory \cite{ABJM}.
 In this note we extend the investigation of \cite{Gromov1903} to the tri-scalar CFT which raises from the large twist limit of ABJM theory.
-We will show, in step by step, that the dual theory is the holographic bi-fishchain model\footnote{Authors of \cite{Gromov1907} expected that their techniques used in \cite{Gromov1903} and \cite{Gromov1907} can be generalized rather straightforwardly to this class of graphs.
-Our note explicitly confirm their expectation.
-The derivation of each equation in this note is written in detailed and is easy to read for the readers.}.
+We will show, in step by step, that the dual theory is the holographic bi-fishchain model \footnote{Authors of \cite{Gromov1903,Gromov1907} expected that their techniques can be generalized rather straightforwardly to this class of graphs.
+Our work simply confirms their expectations in a clear manner.
+For the convenience of readers, the derivation of each equation in this note is written in great detail.}.

 In section 2 we describe the anomalous dimension of correlation function, Feynman diagram and the wheel-type Feynman graph.
 We plot several diagrams to illuminate how to use the graph-building element to build the Feynman graph and associated fishnet diagram.
 We first discuss the bi-scalar theory and then extend it to the tri-scalar theory.
-In section 3 we use the diagram to find the associated Lagrangian, which shows the strong-weak duality after using the gauge symmetry in the system.
-In section 4, from the property that the D-dimensionally conformal invariant quantity is a D+2 scalar on SO(D+1,1) we uplifte the action into a 5D embedding space, which leads to the holographic fishchain model.
+In section 3 we use the diagram to find the associated Lagrangian, which shows the strong-weak duality after using the gauge symmetry in the system \footnote{The time reparametrization invariant in (\ref{gauge}) is a local symmetry and is called as gauge symmetry in here.}.
+In section 4, from the property that the D-dimensionally conformal invariant quantity is a D+2 scalar on SO(D+1,1) we uplifte the action into a D+1 embedding space, which leads to the holographic fishchain model.
 These then explicitly derive holographic bi-fishchain model from tri-scalar CFT.
 A short conclusion is made in the last section.